 - Experience working in live industrial environments

-Logistics and transport video examples
+Logistics and transport video production in Melbourne

-Trade show video for Thermo King
+Trade show and capability video for Thermo King

-Dream Engine produced a trade show video for Thermo King to support their presence in a busy exhibition environment.
+Dream Engine produced a transport industry trade show video for Thermo King to support their presence in a busy exhibition environment.
 Thermo King is a global manufacturer of transport refrigeration systems used to control temperature across trucks, trailers, containers, and other mobile cold-chain environments.
 Their equipment is widely used in food, pharmaceutical, and logistics operations where temperature control is critical to safety and compliance.

 The video was designed to run without sound, communicate value quickly, and provide visual context for conversations with prospects.
 Rather than relying on text-heavy explanations, the focus was on strong visuals, product application, and clear messaging that could be understood at a glance.

-This type of logistics video is commonly used by transport and cold-chain organisations that need to explain technical solutions clearly in a short amount of time, often while competing for attention.
+This type of video is commonly used by transport and cold-chain organisations that need to explain technical solutions clearly in a short amount of time, often while competing for attention.
 You can see more detail in the full case study here: Making a trade show video.

 The aim was to give prospective applicants an honest view of the role by capturing a typical workday.
 The videos showed: